-Emergency Operatio ns Manager Potential Designates Business Unit VP, General Ma anager, Sr. Operations Manager, Operation ns Potential Designates Manager ICP Counterpart Incident Commander Forms / Tools 14 Activity Log, 214a Individual Activity Lo g - 215 Operational Planning Wo Role Responsibilities The Emergency Operation - Initiate the opening of the CEOC. overall coordination of ac tivities within the CEOC.
-Acknowledge assigned objectives from The Emergency Operation ns Manager is responsible for the Incident Commander and establish activating the CEOC, ensu any CEOC specific objectives. appropriate organizationa • Develop the CEOC organizational adjusting the organizational structure •• uirements of the incident Approve the 201 Incident Briefing with the resources availal Form for the CEOC. with the resources available ole.
-The Emergency Operation ns Manager provides Monitor progress of the action plan information updates to th ne Executive and if necessary against the objectives. works with the Executive to establish priorities to Ensure information updates are guide the actions of CEOC Staff.
+Emergency Operatio ns Manager Potential Designates Business Unit VP, General Manager, Sr. Operations Manager, Operations Potential Designates Manager ICP Counterpart Incident Commander Forms / Tools 201 Incident Briefing Form, 2 14 Activity Log, 214a Individual Activity Lo g 215 Operational Planning Wo orksheet Role Responsibilities The Emergency Operatio ns Manager oversees the Initiate the opening of the CEOC. overall coordination of a ctivities within the CEOC.
+Acknowledge assigned objectives from The Emergency Operatio ng Managar is rasponsible for the Incident Commander and establish ns Manager is responsible for any CEOC specific objectives. activating the CEOC, ensu • Develop the CEOC organizational appropriate organizational support to successfully structure support the incident and adjusting the organizational Approve the 201 Incident Briefing structure to meet the requirements of the incident with the resources available.
+Form for the CEOC. with the resources availa bie.
+The Emergency Operatio ns Manager provides Monitor progress of the action plan information updates to the Executive and if necessary against the objectives. works with the Executive to establish priorities to Ensure information updates are guide the actions of CEO C staff.
 If necessary, the provided to the Executive.
-Emergency Operations M anager ensures accurate Ensure internal and external information is shared wit h other jurisdictions, communications are accurate. regulators, and with the public through the If pacescone ansure recovery plans are appropriate channels.
-Thi s is often performed in If necessary, ensure recovery plans are developed to return service levels to conjunction with the Pub lic Information Support Lead. normal.
-See Role Guide for fu ther details.
+Emergency Operations N lanager ensures accurate Ensure internal and external information is shared wit h other jurisdictions, communications are accurate. regulators, and with the public through the appropriate channels.
+Th is is often performed in If necessary, ensure recovery plans are developed to return service levels to conjunction with the Pub lic Information Support Lead. normal.
+See Role Guide for fu rther details.
+1